FOR THE LOVE OF KINGDOMS

 How we praise God that we are seeing a people today who are not of much rhetoric and countless idle words of flattery, but are a people who bear from their hearts an abundance of this precious, sweet fruit of love to God and His Kingdom.
 Lip service to their Lord is not a part of their being.
 They are not full of air but of substance.
 They have truly presented themselves a living sacrifice.
 They are laying down their lives for the King who died and rose for them.
 They are giving their all to Him and His Kingdom, even though they and their King may still be hidden in those remote caves of Adullam.
 Much is in store for these.
 Their allegiance will be reward beyond their fondest expectations once the reign of the Sauls have come to an end.

 There are at least seven things that motivate the average person to give of themselves: 1) Their CONSCIENCE (good or evil) compels them to give by making them pity those less fortunate.
 2) Giving in order to IMPRESS and win favor of others.
 3) They see it as a DUTY to a law.
 4) They give as a result of CRAFTY MEASURES being used to manipulate the unsuspecting.
 5) COERCIVE PRESSURES being applied by aggressive leaders.
 6) FEAR of reprisal -- they fear what people might say or do if they don't give; or worse yet, they fear that God's unmerciful wrath might befall them.
-And 7) LOVE!
-And it is this one -- the greatest of all which constrains those who have a love for the King and His Kingdom to be cheerful givers.
+7) LOVE!
+And it is this one -- the greatest of all which constrains those who have a love for people, for the King, and for His Kingdom.
+Giving out of love is what causes us to be cheerful givers.

 In all the giving of time, money and efforts, few people lay it to thought that it is not vague things that they are giving to -- but tangible kingdoms -- but some do realize it, and they are becoming cautious of their giving.
 They are like David's men, now that they have signed allegiance to him, they have stopped supporting Saul in any fashion.